richard-scryber/scryber.core/docs/document_lifecycle.rst

          doc.DataBind();

+         // access any components in templates that
+         // are created during databinding

-         // everything is all set to generate
+         // all set and ready to output

          doc.RenderToPDF(output);
     }